Maryland Employment Discrimination Lawyers

 The Pregnancy Discrimination Act (an amendment to Title VII of the Civil Rights Act of 1964) requires that employers treat pregnancy exactly the same as any other medical condition.
 Pregnant women cannot be treated differently from others who perform their jobs equally well.
 In regards to necessary leave, the employer must treat them no differently than any other temporarily disabled employee, with access to FMLA (Family Medical Leave Act) leave as applicable.

-Religious Discrimination In Employment Lawyers
+Religious Discrimination In Employment Attorneys

 While employees can pay and treat employees differently based on performance and qualification, it is illegal to treat employees differently based on religion.
 This constitutes religious discrimination, which is prohibited by Title VII of the Civil Rights Act of 1964.
 The law applies to all traditional religions, such as Buddhism, Christianity, Hinduism, Islam, and Judaism, but also to others who have sincerely held religious, ethical or moral beliefs.